 Pierson’s famous “song,” heard annually at “the Game” between the Yale and Harvard football teams, starts off with: “ ‘P’ is for the ‘P’ in Pierson College; ‘I’ is for the ‘I’ in Pierson College,” and continues in predictable fashion.

 Among the traditions and activities for which Pierson is known is the Pierson Press, one of the most active of Yale’s many traditional letterpress print shops.
-It was founded over half a century ago and nurtured by a succession of Pierson masters including John Hersey, Quincy Porter, Gaddis Smith, Harvey Goldblatt, and, currently, Stephen Davis.
+It was founded over half a century ago and nurtured by a succession of Pierson Heads of College including John Hersey, Quincy Porter, Gaddis Smith, Harvey Goldblatt, and, currently, Stephen Davis.
 The Press for many years was located in a converted squash court in Pierson Tower, designed by Charles Willard Moore of the Yale School of Architecture.
 During the renovation of the college in 2004, the Pierson Press was relocated to enhanced facilities in the basement, where it is now co-located with the Davenport Press in a greatly expanded Book Arts Center that includes half a dozen presses, over 1000 cases of hand type, a book bindery, paper mill and more.
 Over 75 Pierson and Davenport students attended the college’s rigorous Apprentice Course during the Fall of 2005.